 At the turn of the century, Las Vegas was a desert casino town built around the railroad.
 Visitors and locals alike still entered the gambling halls hoping to find their fortune in the dusty manufactured oasis.

-From 1907, Paul Watelet mined a stake at the far eastern fringe of the Las Vegas Valley, at the base of what was then known as Gass Mountain.
+From 1907, Paul Watelet mined a claim at the far eastern fringe of the Las Vegas Valley, at the base of what was then known as Gass Mountain (Today’s Frenchman Mountain).
 At the Frenchman Mine, he managed the South Nevada Gold Mining Company under the company’s president, George Hillegas.

 Frenchman Mine mill is about the only visible remains of the mine’s past

-In February of 1912, businessmen at the Hotel Nevada – today’s Golden Gate – were shown chunks of galena glittering with gold and told that the samples were taken from Watelet’s claims along the Las Vegas Wash.
-Around the same time, area newspapers reported that the South Nevada Gold Mining Company’s claims had struck rich veins of gypsum and gold.
-Despite one paper running a story only a couple day’s later saying there was actually no value in the vein, the narrative of wealthy claims along the Las Vegas Wash stuck.
-South Nevada Gold Mining Company funded the expansion of the Frenchman Mine, building cottages to house the miners who were heading to the mine for work, as well as constructing a mill at the mine site.
+In February of 1912, businessmen at the Hotel Nevada – today’s Golden Gate – were approached and shown chunks of galena glittering with gold and told that the samples were taken from Watelet’s claims along the Las Vegas Wash.
+Around the same time, stories appeared in area newspapers reporting that the South Nevada Gold Mining Company’s claims had struck rich veins of gypsum and gold.
+Despite one paper running a story only a couple day’s later running a correction and saying that there was actually no value in the vein, the narrative of wealthy claims along the Las Vegas Wash stuck.
+In part with the investments of the businessmen gamblers, the South Nevada Gold Mining Company funded the expansion of the Frenchman Mine, building cottages to house the miners who were heading to the mine for work, as well as constructing a mill at the mine site.

 some mining detritus amidst the tailings piles